 This company is outstanding.
-Trey, our guide, offered to pick us up any evening there might be a colorful sunset and he would take us to the Navajo side of Horseshoe Bend on Navajo Nation lands for $30.
+Once we had been on the Horseshoe Bend Slot Canyon Tour, Trey, our guide, offered to pick us up any evening there might be a colorful sunset and he would take us to the Navajo side of Horseshoe Bend on Navajo Nation lands for $30.
 This company treated us like family and did anything they could to accommodate us as photographers.
 Trey even gave us a surprise by taking us to a Navajo Hogan.
 He was gracious in explaining Hogan history, Sweat Lodges, and giving us some history of his family.

 821 US Highway 89, Page, Az

 Adult $90.00 (2018 pricing for photography tour)